textsize medium large larger

 Overall Score

-The Overall Pneumonia Score summarizes the 7 pneumonia measures for recommended care.
+The Overall Pneumonia Score summarizes all pneumonia measures for recommended care.

 Antibiotic Selection